How Uninhabited Terrain Became a Hotbed for Black Market Marijuana

 Government Response

-Attorney General Rob Bonta’s office also knows about the situation as do several state agencies, including the DCC, he said.
+Attorney General Rob Bonta’s office also knows about the situation, as do several state agencies, including the DCC, he said.

 image-5676647

 Plants in an illegal cannabis greenhouse are destroyed by law enforcement during a raid by the San Bernardino County Sheriffs Department, in Newberry Springs, Calif., on March 29, 2024.
-(Robyn Beck/AFP via Getty Images)
+Robyn Beck/AFP via Getty Images

-He said the California State Sheriffs Association has been supportive of his efforts, and the organization has pushed for “better laws” but no state lawmakers have sponsored a bill that would make any significant changes in the way of cannabis law reform, he said.
+He said the California State Sheriffs’ Association has been supportive of his efforts, and the organization has pushed for “better laws,” but no state lawmakers have sponsored a bill that would make any significant changes in the way of cannabis law reform, he said.

-The congressman said he’s surprised the state isn’t more concerned about the lost tax revenue and the effect illegal grows have had on the legal cannabis industry, aside from environmental violations and increase in crime.
+The congressman said he’s surprised the state isn’t more concerned about the lost tax revenue and the effect illegal grows have had on the legal cannabis industry, aside from environmental violations and the increase in crime.

 “They’re bringing chemicals from out of the country that are illegal, that don’t have a label to use on any [agricultural] product here—blatantly using them and dumping them out—and the containers are laying all over the place at the sites,” he said.